 - ¼ - ½ cup thinly sliced fresh mint

-- 2 tablespoons balsamic vinegar
+- 2 teaspoons good balsamic vinegar or to taste

-- Extra virgin olive oil optional
+- 1 teaspoon Extra virgin olive oil